Real-time 3D-aware Portrait Editing from a Single Image: Discussion

 \section{Discussion}

-{\textbf{Limitations and Future work.}} Despite achieving state-of-the-art performance in terms of quality and efficiency, our system exhibits inconsistencies in the details for novel-view rendering.
-This occurs because the EG3D framework relies on a super-resolution module.
-Additionally, when our method is applied to video editing, it presents flickering artifacts since our model is designed for per-frame editing.
-Developing our methods for video editing could be an interesting avenue of future research.
+{\textbf{Limitations.}} Despite achieving state-of-the-art performance in quality and efficiency, our method exhibits inconsistencies in details for novel-view rendering because the EG3D framework relies on a super-resolution module.
+Additionally, when our method is applied to video editing, it presents flickering artifacts since our model is originally designed for image-based editing.

-{\textbf{Conclusion.}} We introduce \method for real-time 3D-aware portrait editing.
+{\textbf{Conclusion.}} In this work, we introduce \method for real-time 3D-aware portrait editing.
 By distilling the powerful knowledge of diffusion models and 3D GANs into a lightweight module, our model significantly reduces editing time while ensuring quality.
-Additionally, our model supports fast adaptation to user-specified novel prompts.
-The advantages of our method empower us to generate photorealistic 3D portraits, a capability crucial for the visual effects industry, AR/VR systems, and teleconferencing, among other applications. { }
+Benefiting from the distillation process, \method could handle multiple styles in a single model and perform both image-guided and text-guided editing.
+The advantages of our method empower us to generate photorealistic 3D portraits, a capability crucial for the visual effects industry, AR/VR systems, and teleconferencing, among other applications, while we firmly oppose any misuse that could compromise privacy and security.